pollfish/docs/ios.md

 #import <Pollfish/Pollfish.h>
 ```
 <br/>
-### 5.2 Initializing Pollfish in App Delegate
+**6\.
+Initializing Pollfish in App Delegate on in viewWillAppear

 The init function of Pollfish must be called in your application’s delegate applicationDidBecomeActive method.
-This way it is ensured that Pollfish surveys will be refreshed each time your application will become active.
+This way it is ensured that Pollfish surveys will be refreshed each time your application will become active. (you can also initiate in viewDidLoad or viewWillAppear methods of a ViewController).

+| **Note:** Init function affects the view hierarchy of the app.
+Therefore it shoud be called from the main thread that created the view hierarchy.

+In order to initialize, you need the API key of your app (step 2 above) and also create an instance of PollfishParams.
+PollfishParams has several params

 <span style="text-decoration: underline">Objective-C:</span>

 ```
 - (void)applicationDidBecomeActive:(UIApplication *)application
 {
+    PollfishParams *pollfishParams =  [PollfishParams initWith:^(PollfishParams *pollfishParams) {

+        pollfishParams.indicatorPosition=PollFishPositionMiddleRight;
+        pollfishParams.indicatorPadding=10;
+        pollfishParams.releaseMode= false;
+        pollfishParams.offerwallMode= false;
+        pollfishParams.rewardMode=false;
+        pollfishParams.requestUUID=@"MY_ID";
+    }];

-  [Pollfish initAtPosition: (PollfishPosition)
+    [Pollfish initWithAPIKey:@"YOUR_API_KEY" andParams:pollfishParams];
-               withPadding: (int)
-	       andDeveloperKey: (NSString *)
-             andDebuggable: (BOOL)
-	         andCustomMode: (BOOL)];
-}

 ```

 <span style="text-decoration: underline">Swift:</span>